jongodinez/Basic-JS-Calculator/README.md

 # Basic-JS-Calculator
-Introductory app to the Javascript language.
-Created in conjunction with a full-stack course.
+Little project to familiarize myself to the Javascript language.